Emerging Leaders of Color: Nonprofit Management Program

-Currently employed nonprofit staff who are people of color, work for organizations serving Greater New Haven and who aspire to senior management positions are encouraged to apply.
+Currently employed middle-management nonprofit staff who are people of color, work for organizations serving Greater New Haven and who aspire to executive management positions are encouraged to apply.

 - This is a two-year cohort program where participants receive bi-weekly training sessions (both in-person and virtual) on a variety of aspects of nonprofit leadership.

 - The training program is co-led by the University of Connecticut and after completion of Year 1 of program, participants receive academic credit and certificate of completion.

 - Year 2 is comprised of hands-on application of leadership skills, network building and mentoring.

 - Participants’ sponsoring nonprofit employer will receive a two-year general operating grant.

 Applications are now being accepted through June 5, 2023.
 Please apply through the link below.

 What past participants say about the Nonprofit Management program: